lunchboxer/tablestore-simplified/README.md

 These functions return promises so `async/await` is recommended.

 TableStore has String, Integer, Double, Boolean, and Binary types.
 String and Boolean map to javascript primitives.
+These and floating point numbers can be passed in safely.
 Binary is mapped a javascript Buffer type, but is currently ignored by this library.
 Integers are converted to 64-bit signed integers by this library to be compatible with TableStore.
+Objects and arrays are supported by converting them to JSON by the user before passing them in as parameters.

 Batch operations are limited to 25 items